Computing Evolutionarily Stable Strategies in Multiplayer Games: Conclusion

 We introduced the first algorithm for computing evolutionarily stable strategies in nondegenerate symmetric multiplayer normal-form games.
 Our approach enumerates supports and determines, for each support, whether it contains a symmetric Nash equilibrium and whether that equilibrium is evolutionarily stable.
 The method combines two efficient preprocessing tests---the strict Nash equilibrium shortcut and a pure-mutant screen---with a final mixed-mutant quadratically-constrained quadratic program that certifies evolutionary stability.
 We also developed a procedure for testing whether a given game is degenerate; for degenerate games our algorithm is guaranteed to find a subset of the ESSs.
 Experiments on eight benchmark games and random games with up to eight strategies demonstrate that the algorithm is fast in practice and reliably finds all ESSs.
 The breakdown of algorithmic components shows that the preprocessing tests eliminate over 85\% of mixed-mutant QCQP solves for $K = 8$, highlighting the practical impact of these refinements.
 Our results provide the first scalable computational tool for studying evolutionary stability in multiplayer interactions, with potential applications to evolutionary game theory, behavioral ecology, and tumor ecology.
 Future work includes extending these techniques to structured populations, dynamic stability refinements, and incomplete-information evolutionary models.

 While our algorithm is only guaranteed to find all ESSs in nondegenerate games, it is still guaranteed to find a subset of all ESSs if run on degenerate games.
 Thus, the algorithm may still be useful in practice even on degenerate games.
 Two of the eight example games considered are degenerate; on the first the algorithm correctly classified that no ESSs exist, and on the second the algorithm correctly found the unique ESS.
-Future work can explore improvements for solving degenerate games.
-For example, once an SNE $\mathbf{x}$ is found for given support $\mathbf{T}$ (by solving the QCP in Algorithm~\ref{al:sne}), we can then solve a second QCP that searches for an additional SNE $\mathbf{x}'$ that satisfies the same constraints with objective of maximizing the Euclidean distance between $\mathbf{x}'$ and $\mathbf{x}.$ We can continue this procedure indefinitely to keep finding additional SNE which are ESS candidates until the objective value falls below a numerical tolerance.
-This may be helpful for specific games of interest which are known to be degenerate (e.g., by applying the degeneracy-testing procedure in Algorithm~\ref{al:sne-maxdist-qcqp}), though it will not be able to solve the general problem of finding all SNE, since the set of SNE for a given support may be infinite (as several of the example games indicate).
+Algorithm~\ref{al:sne-maxdist-qcqp} provides a procedure for detecting whether a support admits multiple symmetric Nash equilibria.
+Future work can build on this idea by developing methods that more completely characterize the set of equilibria on degenerate supports.
+For example, after finding one symmetric Nash equilibrium $x$, one can repeatedly solve optimization problems that search for additional equilibria that are maximally distant from those already found.
+Such an approach may be useful for identifying multiple representative equilibria on degenerate supports, although it cannot in general enumerate the full set of equilibria when that set forms a continuum, as several of the example games demonstrate.